 Advanced Threat Protection (ATP) are security solutions that defend against sophisticated malware or hacking attacks targeting sensitive data.
 Advanced Threat Protection includes both software and managed security services.

-Adware bombards users with endless ads and pop-up windows and cause a nuisance to user experience.
-Adware can also pose a real danger to devices and the unwanted ads can included malware or redirect user searches to malicious websites that collect personal data about users.
+Adware bombards users with endless ads and pop-up windows and causes a nuisance to the user experience.
+Adware can also pose a real danger to devices and the unwanted ads can include malware or redirect user searches to malicious websites that collect personal data about users.
 Adware programs are often built into freeware or shareware programs, where the adware operator collects an indirect fee for using the program.
 Adware programs usually do not show themselves in the system in any way.
 Adware programs seldom include a de-installation procedure, and attempts to remove them manually may cause the original carrier program to malfunction.
 Read more

-Anti-Botnet tools automatically generate botnet checks when a user browses to a website.
+Anti-Botnet tools automatically generate botnet checks when a user browses a website.
 If a risk is detected, it sends back a warning message to the device.
-The most common anti-botnet solution is, CAPTCHA (Completely Automated Public Turing test to tell Computers and Humans Apart).
+The most common anti-botnet solution is CAPTCHA (Completely Automated Public Turing test to tell Computers and Humans Apart).
 Read more on Allot’s solutions for Home Security.